Tackle an assault course

 Visit the course prior to booking the activity if possible and liaise with the activity provider to ensure the difficulty level of the course is appropriate to the participants.

-Helmets should be worn when doing this activity.
+Helmets should be worn when doing this activity where this is considered best practice by the centre for their course.

 The ratios below are given as a maximum and ratios must be considered as part of the risk assessment, this may lessen due to any medical conditions, physical ability or other factors.